Is The Opioid Epidemic A False Narrative?

 According to research findings by different organizations in the US and other parts of the world, some research firms prove that the widespread news about opioid epidemic is false and perverse and the convenient conviction about pills is wrong.
 But, is this true?

-Before we analyze the opioid crises, please note that if you are seeking an addiction treatment center in Orange County, contact a drug rehab.
+Before we analyze the opioid crises, please note that if you are seeking an addiction treatment center in Orange County, contact an orange county drug rehab.

 What Is This Opioid Narrative?
 Introduction To Opioids